jundalisay/sp/content/en/research/einstein/schwarz/part-01.md

+---
-The Gravitational Field of a Mass Point according to Einstein’s Theory
+title: "The Gravitational Field of a Mass Point according to Einstein’s Theory"
+# linkTitle: "Einstein"
+heading: "Extremely Weapons-of-Mass-Destruction-Level Unenlightened"
+# date: 2022-07-26
+weight: 2
+description: "Einstein was a German physicist who made physics overly complicated by using arbitrary tensors"
+a: "Einstein"
+c: "firebrick"
+draft: true
+---

 by K. Schwarzschild